Senior Staff Attorney – Environmental JusticeAugust 3, 2023

-- Strong litigation experience, including the ability to develop impactful legal campaigns to achieve measurable change;
+- Strong litigation experience and the ability to originate and effectuate impactful legal campaigns;

 - Attorney in good standing, licensed to practice law in the State of New York or eligible for admission to the New York Bar at the time of hiring.

-- Substantive experience with environmental and/or civil rights law;
+- Substantive experience with environmental and other civil rights law;

-- Strong community-building experience, including work with community organizers and grassroots organizations and a background in community organizing strategies; and
+- Strong community-building experience, including work with community organizers and grassroots organizations; and

 - Experience utilizing the 1991 Principles of Environmental Justice and the 1996 Jemez Principles for Democratic Organizing

 For 45 years, NYLPI has been a leading civil rights advocate for New Yorkers marginalized by race, immigration status, poverty, neighborhood pollution, and disabilities.
 NYLPI pioneered the practice of community lawyering in the five boroughs of New York City.
 These communities shape our priorities, and their struggles for justice demand innovative solutions.
 Our interdisciplinary teams of advocates use every tool available – community organizing, impact litigation and individual representation, policy advocacy, media, pro bono partnerships, and public education – to solve seemingly intractable problems, develop leaders, and build collective power to achieve justice.
 We strive to create equal access to health care, achieve equality of opportunity and self-determination for people with disabilities, ensure immigrant opportunity, strengthen local nonprofits, and secure environmental justice for low-income communities of color.
 To learn more about NYLPI, visit www.nylpi.org.

-Salary $94,000 to $114,000, depending on experience.
+NYLPI offers a competitive salary based on years of relevant experience.
+A person in this role with seven to fifteen years of experience would earn $94,000 to $118,000.
 NYLPI offers comprehensive employer-paid benefits, including health insurance, short- and long-term disability and life insurance, an outstanding retirement savings plan, fifteen (15) days of vacation during the first year of employment, and holiday swapping policy to allow for the observation of holidays of your choice.

 Please send applications to [email protected] with the subject line “Attention: Senior Staff Attorney, Environmental Justice Program.”
 Applications will be considered on a rolling basis and must include: